mmolari/wcs_tutorial/notes/part_1.md

 We will therefore resort to looking at the genome organization around the resistance gene, using PanGraph.

-## step 4: building a pangenome graph of the surrounding region
+## step 4: building a pangenome graph of the region surrounding _bla_

 We use the script `script/extract_matches.py` to extract a ~10 kbp window (5kbp upstream and 5kbp downstream) around the match (rule `extract_window` with `w=5000`).
 ```bash